wcgordon1/lamplighter/manuscript/publish/ch11_The_Pike_Diary.md

 They worked systematically through the journal, identifying key passages and technical drawings that related to the Keystone system.
 Pike's documentation was remarkably thorough, covering not just the equipment design but operational procedures, maintenance schedules, and troubleshooting protocols for common problems.

 As they worked, Ivy found herself developing a clearer picture of what Pike had been trying to accomplish.
-The lamplighter tradition hadn't just been about maintaining street lighting—it had been about maintaining the underlying stability that allowed a modern city to function.
+The lamplighter tradition hadn't just been about maintaining street lighting; it had been about maintaining the underlying stability that allowed a modern city to function.
 The Keystone system was essentially civic infrastructure, as important as water mains or power grids but invisible to everyone except the people trained to operate it.

 Pike's approach had been methodical and scientific, but it also showed deep intuitive understanding of how cities worked as living systems.
 She wrote about resonance patterns and frequency modulation with the precision of an engineer, but also about the necessity of listening to the city's needs with the sensitivity of a musician tuning an instrument.
 The technical and the intuitive were seamlessly integrated in her work.